-Some knowledge of Russian is required for some positions -- 2 semesters of university-level Russian for teaching, and at least 4 semesters for translation.
-We also welcome heritage speakers.
+Some positions require knowledge of Russian -- equivalent of 2 semesters of university-level Russian for teaching, and at least 4 semesters for translation.
+No Russian is required for the camp position.
+We also welcome heritage speakers and will accommodate for their unique needs.

 Once we have your confirmation, we will start helping you prepare for your trip.